 How to Get Rid of DOMS

-If you experience DOMS, there are many safe ways to reduce muscle soreness at home, like self-massage, foam rolling, and PHUEL topical muscle nutrition.
+If you experience DOMS, there are many safe ways to reduce muscle soreness at home, like self-massage, foam rolling, and PHUEL.
 Applying PHUEL within 24 hours of intense activity can help manage DOMS.

 Certified personal trainer and coach Ki’anie Brooks has this advice: “When my clients experience DOMS, I tell them to do three things: stay hydrated, keep moving, and use PHUEL.
 I’ve given this product to a number of my athletes, and the feedback is amazing.”

 While you may not be able to completely avoid muscle soreness as you train, you can make certain lifestyle changes that may help prevent DOMS.
 For example, you can add more protein and anti-inflammatory foods to your diet, and use PHUEL daily.

 In clinical studies, PHUEL has been proven to release muscle tightness and reduce DOMS.
 PHUEL can also be used before your workouts to activate muscle function, prepping your muscles for maximum performance.
 Find PHUEL at a store near you or order online for convenient delivery!